The arithmetic Hodge index theorem for adelic line bundles II: Preperiodic points of algebraic dynamics

 \subsection{Preperiodic points}

 The goal of this section is to prove Theorem \ref{dynamicsmain}.
-By Lefschetz principle, we can assume that $K$ is finitely generated over $\QQ$ or a finite field $k$.
-Note that the theorem is trivial if $K$ is a finite field, so we assume that $K$ is infinite.
+By Lefschetz principle, we can assume that $K$ is finitely generated over $\QQ$.
 The following result refines the theorem.
 The condition of $X$ being normal can be obtained by taking a normalization.

 \begin{thm} Let $X$ be a normal projective variety over a finitely generated field $K$.
 For any $f,g\in \DS(X)$, the following are equivalent: \begin{itemize} \item[(1)] $\Prep(f)= \Prep(g)$; \item[(2)] $g\Prep(f)\subset\Prep(f)$; \item[(3)] $\Prep(f)\cap \Prep(g)$ is Zariski dense in $X$; \item[(4)] $\wh\ell_f=\wh\ell_g$ as maps from $\NS(X)_\QQ$ to $\wh\Pic(X)$. \end{itemize} \end{thm}